-The majority of the African catfish produced in Hungary is sold via hyper- and supermarket chains as fresh-on-ice or frozen, and only a little quantity as live fish, mainly in domestic markets.
-The success story of this fish is due to the Hungarian consumption habits.
-A market study on the consumer behaviour reveals that the people who refrain from eating fish are doing so mainly because of the bones, strong fishy odour or fattiness.
+Main data of the intensive aquaculture system (2006) in tonnes study on the consumer behaviour reveals that the people who refrain from eating fish are doing so mainly because of the bones, strong fishy odour or fattiness.
 African catfish is not directly competing with the other fish species produced in Hungary since it also meets the requirements of the consumers who rarely (or not at all) eat fish due to the features detailed before.
 Therefore, African catfish presents interesting perspectives for the future, in particular because of its more attractive consumer characteristics and price.
 Another reason for the success of this species is that it was introduced to the market at the same price as the carp.
 Because of the better filleting rate, the retail price of African catfish is around 1,200 HUF (4.7 EUR), while 1 kg carp fillet costs 1,500 HUF (5.9 EUR).